There’s a concept we mention sporadically on this blog that we’ve never dedicated an entire post to: monetization.

 This post outlines the fruits of that quest.

-…an exhaustive list of every single monetization tactic.
+…an exhaustive list of every single blog monetization tactic.

 Let’s start with the one everyone knows: CPC ads.